 We analyze the data that awardees report to DGIS.
 This information helps us make improvements to our programs’ policies and practices and allows us to monitor grantee progress toward goals.
 We report on the performance of programs, separately, as well as in aggregate.

-Background: In 2022, the Maternal and Child Health Bureau piloted redesigned DGIS performance measure forms to select discretionary grantees who provided an estimated time burden and general feedback for each DGIS form they pilot tested.
-This informed the final set of forms that underwent 60- and 30-day public comment periods via the Federal Register and subsequently received OMB approval.
-This nine-minute video provides a high-level overview of the redesigned performance measure forms.
+To realize the August 2024 update, the Maternal and Child Health Bureau piloted redesigned DGIS performance measure forms to select discretionary grantees who provided an estimated time burden and general feedback for each DGIS form they pilot tested.
+This informed the final set of forms that underwent 60- and 30-day public comment periods via the Federal Register.
+Then, the Office of Management and Budget (OMB) approved the forms.

-To request access to historical DGIS data prior to FY2017 please contact the HRSA Contact Center:
+To request DGIS data, including data prior to Fiscal Year 2017, please contact the HRSA Contact Center:

 For non-HRSA users (such as grantees):